claytoncollie/tracking-code-for-google-analytics/README.md

 ##### Why did you build this plugin?

-All of the plugins I have used in the past have too many features for my liking.
-This plugin is basically two functions.
-One for registering a settings field on the Options General settings page.
-And other for printing the tracking code to the frontend.
-I was a lightweight solution for the websites that I build without all of the extra bells and whistles.
+The plugins I have used in the past to solve this problem have too many features for my liking.
+This plugin is comprised two functions.
+One for registering a settings field on the Options General page.
+And another for printing the tracking code to the frontend.
+I want a lightweight solution for the websites that I build without all of the extra bells and whistles.
 If you are expecting this plugin to do more or grow in the future, please do not use it.

 ##### Where is the tracking code inserted?